Skip to main content

 Grant Support to Advance a Human Rights-Based Approach to Media Work

 Disinformation not only undermines the democratic development of the country, but also has a harmful effect on basic human rights.
 The Human Rights-Based Approach to media (HRBA) places the inherent diversity of humans and their fundamental rights at the center of any news story.
-Freedom House believes that HRBA has a paradigm-shifting framework capable of substantially improving the quality and impact of media work.
-Proposed projects will propose interventions that focus on improving the sensitivity of the Armenian public and media workers to the negative impacts of disinformation on individuals, reaching all spheres of society including women, people with disabilities, senior citizens, marginalized communities, civil society, and others.
+Freedom House believes that HRBA has a paradigm-shifting framework capable of substantially improving the quality and impact of media work in its broader understanding.
+Proposed projects will propose interventions that focus on improving the sensitivity of the Armenian public and/or media workers to the negative impacts of disinformation on individuals, reaching all spheres of society including women, people with disabilities, senior citizens, marginalized communities, civil society, and others.

 The “Human Rights Based Approaches to Media Work in Armenia” grants program will serve the following objectives: